 - Develop a gambling policy to ward against corruption and include penalties for breaches of conduct.

-- Get involved in campaigns to reduce gambling addiction.
+- Participate in campaigns to reduce gambling addiction.

 - Encourage integrity and honesty and a sense of fair play at your club.
 Include these qualities in your club’s Code of Behaviour.